 Appealing to mainly a potential recruit’s inner qualities but also touching on the physical challenge of becoming a Marine, the advertisement labeled “The Climb” is very successful in attracting recruits and explaining the culture of the USMC.
 Effective on many levels but summarized in three terms, the commercial clearly lays emphasis on the fact that the challenge is unique, difficult, and worthwhile.
 The unique nature of the journey and the worthwhile aspect of its end result are clearly aimed at peaking a non-marine’s interest in self-betterment, while the difficult nature portrayed in “The Climb” focuses on the physical challenges.
 Whether the portrayal in this advertisement encourages the nature of the Marines or the inherent nature of the Marines reflects the nature of the commercial is debatable; however, indisputable is the ability of this advertisement to make the viewer respect and want to be in the United States Marine Corps.

+Marshall this is, as you told me today in your conference, a very successful piece.
+It is your best work of the semester.
+You do a fantastic job of interweaving your summary and analysis together.
+You also build a strong argument and support it with examples, research, and interview.
+One thing I would have likes to see is some visuals.

+I would love to submit this to the review board to possibly be included in the Compositon at Virginia Tech textbook.
+It is a great chance to be published and if you are selected you receive a $200 gift certificate to the book store.
+Let me know.

 Works Cited